apache/causeway-site/content/other/jrebel.md

 > Remember to install the JRebel plugin for Eclipse from the Eclipse Marketplace (Help > Eclipse Marketplace), and set up a license.

-This screencast shows how to use Maven in conjunction with Eclipse:
+This screencast shows how to use Eclipse in conjunction with JRebel:

 <iframe width="640" height="360" src="//www.youtube.com/embed/uPfRXllQV1o" frameborder="0" allowfullscreen></iframe>

 The archetypes already include a `.launch` file for JRebel.
 AS the screencast showed, you will need to adjust some settings:

 * `isis-jrebel-plugin.packagePrefix` for the prefix of the application (eg `com.mycompany.myapp.dom`)
 * `rebel.plugins` for the location of the Isis plugin JAR (from the github repo)